pretix/pretix/doc/api/resources/orders.rst

-id                                    integer                    Internal ID of the order position order                                 string                     Order code of the order the position belongs to positionid                            integer                    Number of the position within the order item                                  integer                    ID of the purchased item variation                             integer                    ID of the purchased variation (or ``null``) price                                 money (string)             Price of this position
+id                                    integer                    Internal ID of the order position order                                 string                     Order code of the order the position belongs to positionid                            integer                    Number of the position within the order canceled                              boolean                    Whether or not this position has been canceled.
+Note that
+                                                                 by default, only non-canceled positions are shown. item                                  integer                    ID of the purchased item variation                             integer                    ID of the purchased variation (or ``null``) price                                 money (string)             Price of this position